← mariacybersec

 Conclusion

 Detection coverage does not equal detection efficacy.
-Attacks unfold as stories, but most SIEMs still evaluate sentences in isolation.
-Until detections retain state across identity, process, and network telemetry, silence will continue to look like safety.
+Attacks unfold as stories, but many SIEM detections still evaluate sentences in isolation; and sometimes, they evaluate the wrong book entirely.
+Until detections retain state across identity, endpoint, and network telemetry and teams validate that the underlying data model matches real execution, silence will continue to look like safety.

 See the quick summary on Instagram @maria.cybersec.